sourcecodebd/Foodel-MERN-Server-Side/README.md

 [Nafi Mahmud][author]

 [author]: https://sourcecodebd.github.io/nafi.com/
 Hi There!
 This is a simple Food Delivery related app that I made using React JS, Firebase, NodeJs as server side, Mongodb as database, Context API, Custom Hook, Material UI, React Bootstrap, CSS3.
-Here are the functionality given below.
+Here is the functionality given below.

 # About App
 ## • In this site we serve our best food delivery system.